monkins1010/Verusbridgekeeper/README.md

 ```shell
 npm install
 ```
-Then after the installation run:
+Then after the installation run the following from here on

 ```shell
 node httpserver.js